-This sounds great and promising; however, before companies rush into BI deployment projects, they need to make sure that a few important requirements are met.
+This sounds great and promising.
+However, before companies rush into BI deployment, they need to make sure a few important requirements are met.

 Most companies are not ready for BI deployment